 What to Wear on Summit Night

-Ask any climber what he or she is most concerned with when climbing Kilimanjaro and the majority of the time the answer is the summit attempt.
+Ask any climber what they are most concerned with when climbing Kilimanjaro and the majority of the time the answer is the summit attempt.

 While every other night on the mountain is spent sleeping in tents, this night is spent making the final ascent to Uhuru Peak.